Training for your body type is essential for physical fitness, especially if you’re an endomorph male.

-Still, just because you’re an endomorph doesn’t mean that you can’t get ripped.
-Think of Gerard Butler in “300” or Russell Crowe in “Gladiator” – both famous endomorphs who have managed to transform their stocky bodies through a combination of body type-specific diet, exercise – and, of course, hard work.
+Think of Gerard Butler in “300” or Russell Crowe in “Gladiator” – both are famous endomorphs who have managed to transform their stocky bodies through a combination of body type-specific diet, exercise – and, of course, hard work.

 To start moving toward your fitness goal, you need to understand your body type.

-Read on to learn more about endomorph body type and the best ways to get it in shape.
+Read on to learn more about the endomorph body type and the best ways to get in shape.

-Almost eight decades ago, American psychologist William Sheldon devised a classificationsystem that divided humans according to their body types – or somatotypes, as he called them.
-Based on the shared physical traits of thousands of people whose photographs he had studied, he identified three body types.
+Based on the shared physical traits of thousands of people whose photographs he studied, he identified three main body types.

-An endomorph normally has a large frame with a round head and narrow shoulders.
-Typically shorter than other somatotypes, endomorphs have short legs and arms with fat hips, thighs, and upper arms, as well as slender ankles and wrists.
-Although they are not necessarily obese – or even overweight – their muscles aren’t too clearly defined and are covered in a layer of body fat.
+Typically shorter than other somatotypes, endomorphs have short legs and arms with wide hips, thighs, and upper arms, as well as slender ankles and wrists.

-Speaking of body fat, endomorphs have more of it than other body types due to their slow metabolism.
-Before their body has had a chance to convert the calories they consume into energy, most of them will have already been converted into fat and visibly stored in the lower portion of the torso.
+Before their body has a chance to convert calories into energy, most calories are converted into fat and visibly stored in the lower portion of the torso.

 What is an endomorph male body type?

-While all endomorphs store the majority of their body fat in the lower section, female and male endomorphs store them in different places.
+While all endomorphs store the majority of their body fat in the lower section, female and male endomorphs store fat in different places.
 The reasons for this are evolutionary.

 For these reasons, men store most of their body fat in the belly and women around the hips and thighs.
-Whereas endomorph women are typically pear-shaped, male endomorphs are most often apple-shaped.
+While endomorph women are typically pear-shaped, male endomorphs are most often apple-shaped.

 Do Endomorphs Gain Muscle Easily?

-With a good diet and regular exercise, endomorphs should have no problem growing muscle.
+With a good diet and regular exercise, endomorphs should have no problem gaining muscle.

 When it comes to exercise, a combination of strength training and cardio should do the trick.
 The former will help burn calories, while the latter will protect your cardiovascular health and prevent your body from converting calories into body fat.